 The course assumes a good proficiency in written and oral English

 10 credits overlap with ENG2326 – Fiction and Film

-Students must turn in an essay of 5 standard pages (2000 words) by a stated deadline during the semester.
+Students must turn in a first draft of the term paper by a stated deadline during the semester.

 All movies will be shown during the semester, but not during regular seminar teaching.
 This is not obligatory, but strongly recommended.
 See schedule for details.